5 common mistakes in Australian native gardens (and the fix)

 Most of the mistakes covered here share a common thread: applying the logic of conventional gardening to plants that evolved under very different conditions.
 Australian natives do not need rich soil, frequent watering or regular feeding.
 They need drainage, patience during establishment and a planting design that works with their natural growth patterns rather than against them.

 The good news is that every one of these mistakes is fixable and most are preventable with a small amount of advance knowledge.
+For practical guidance on getting the planting itself right, the how to plant natives guide and the soil care guide cover the fundamentals in full.
 A native garden that is set up correctly from the start asks very little of the gardener over time and gives back considerably more than the effort it required to establish.

 keep reading